 If your mask has pleats, the pleats should face the outside, and the folded edge of the pleats should be on the bottom.
 Plus, the mask should fit snugly, covering your nose and mouth completely without gaps but still allowing you to breathe naturally, according to the CDC.
 The sides of the mask should extend at least an inch past each corner of your mouth, and the bottom should wrap under your chin, which serves as an anchor, notes Consumer Reports.
 Men may have to trim their beards to ensure a good fit.

-Consumer Reports also claims these common household products can kill coronavirus.
+Did you know these common household products can kill coronavirus?

 Putting it on too late

 Many people put on their masks as they enter a grocery store or other essential business, but that may be too late because unforeseen interactions can occur earlier, Baylor College of Medicine’s Dr. Allison Haddock told a Houston news channel.
 Ideally, you should put on your mask before you step out of your front door.
 If you live in an apartment, that’s especially important, says the New York Times, noting that elevators and stairwells can be especially germy.